FEB 26 Half-Term Activities

 We would like to say thank you to all our young people, partner organisations, volunteers, staff, funders and donors.
 Without your support none of this work would be possible.

-A change is coming to YMCA Barnsley.
-Keep an eye out and see the changes externally and internally coming by May 2025.
+A change has come to YMCA Barnsley.
+Keep an eye out and see the changes externally and internally in the Sports Hall from May 2025.

 With thanks to Levelling Up funding, BMBC administrative support, Currie & Brown Project Management, Bond Bryan Architects, Hydrock and JP Wild Construction, amongst others